alankan2004/3504-Project/README.md

 ## What I used and learned
 * Extracting data from spreadsheet using Python.
-* Python Libaries: Pandas, NumPy, xlrd, matplotlib, math, statistics.
+* Python Libaries: Pandas, NumPy, matplotlib, math, statistics.